alibaba/pipcook/docs/manual/pipcook-models.md

 # Introduction to Pipcook models

-Pipcook now supports two types (nodejs & wasm) of model.
+Pipcook now supports two types (Node.js & wasm) of model.
 In this manual, we will dive into these two types of models and show users how to use them.

 ## nodejs

 ### Background

-Nodejs models are powered by BOA, a python-js bridge that allows users to directly run python module with Javascript syntax.
+Node.js models are powered by boa, a python-js bridge that allows users to directly run python module with Javascript syntax.

 The common folder structure for such model is like:
 ```